Aberdeen trades hospitals: Hospital of St Thomas the Martyr

 The Hospital of St Thomas the Martyr was founded in 1459 by "Master" or Canon John Clatt for the reception of the poor and infirm.
 The residents have were referred to as "Bedesmen".
 The site is probably to the north of Union Street in Aberdeen, adjacent to Correction Wynd(NJ 94100 06200).
-In a document dates 28 May 1459, the foundation is recorded thus: “….Mr.
-John Clat, canon of the Churches of Abirdeen and Brechin, willing by God's gift to amplify and augment the worship of Holy Mother Church, did …. for the reception of the poor and infirm who shall come into the said hospital.
-Of which hospital, and the lands and possessions assigned, or to be assigned thereto, and also of the poor and infirm persons dwelling in it after its construction, he created and ordained Sir John Chawmer to be Master and Rector, and gave to him the chaplaincy of the same; and he assigned the patronage of the chaplaincy of the said hospital, after his own decease and that of the said Sir John, to the Provost and community of the said burgh for ever ….”
+In a document dates 28 May 1459, the foundation is recorded thus: “...Mr.
+John Clatt, canon of the Churches of Aberdeen and Brechin ... did ... for the reception of the poor and infirm who shall come into the said hospital.
+Of which hospital, and the lands and possessions assigned, or to be assigned, and also of the poor and infirm persons dwelling in it after its construction, he created and ordained Sir John Chawmer to be Master and Rector, and gave to him the chaplaincy of the same; he assigned the patronage of the chaplaincy of the said hospital, after his own decease and that of the said Sir John, to the Provost for ever ...”
 The hospital appears to have worked in a satisfactory manner; although little more is known of its creation or the nature life for the residents.
-It is known that the Bedesmen entered the Hospital: ".. separate from the world of all worldly imployments and relations ….(professing) to betack themselves to Godlivership …" They were distinguished by a russet gown and an identifying badge.
+It is known that the Bedesmen entered the Hospital: ".. separate from the world of all worldly employments and relations ...(professing) to betack themselves to Godlivership ..."
+They were distinguished by a russet gown and an identifying badge.
 They received new clothes annually and were banned from asking for alms outwith the Hospital.
 Almost certainly they lived a sub-monastic life – similar to the Bedesmen who lived in Bishop Dunbar's Hospital in Old Aberdeen.
-A reference to their life in the archives of Aberdeen Council records that they spent: " … their days in prayer, reading mortification conference and other suchlike Christian exercises.."
+A reference to their life in the archives of Aberdeen Council records that they spent: "... their days in prayer, reading mortification conference and other suchlike Christian exercises.."
 What is also known is that tensions grew between the Merchants and the Craftsmen or Tradesmen over entry to the Hospital.
 In practice the Merchants monopolized the use of the Hospital.
 This came to a head in 1609 (1 March) when the Aberdeen Council enacted a clear discrimination in favour of Merchants.
 The Aberdeen Council Records notes the decision as follows: